onnlucky/hotel/readme.txt

 # TODO

-simplify return and continuation by using .run, instead of .call add matchreturn(cond, bock) statement ...

 pull eventloop up into language, simplify evio ...

 bug: tlCallableIs does not know complex user objects, just try and catch not callable?